codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/SQL-constraints-2d86.md

 ---

-Our `catalog` table has _NULL_, _NOT NULL_ and _PRIMARY KEY_ definitions, let's evaluate your understanding in the following challenge.
+Our `catalog` table has _NULL_, _NOT NULL_ and _PRIMARY KEY_ constraint definitions, let's evaluate your understanding in the following challenge.